 The CFNAI Diffusion Index, which is also a three-month moving average, decreased to +0.14 in August from +0.23 in July.
 Forty-five of the 85 individual indicators made positive contributions to the CFNAI in August, while 40 made negative contributions.
 Forty-two indicators improved from July to August, while 43 indicators deteriorated.
 Of the indicators that improved, 12 made negative contributions.

-Production-related indicators made a neutral contribution to the index in August, down from +0.23 in July.
-Manufacturing production edged up 0.2 percent in August after rising 0.7 percent in the previous month.
+Production-related indicators made a contribution of -0.17 to the CFNAI in August, down from +0.24 in July.
+Manufacturing production decreased 0.4 percent in August after rising 0.7 percent in July, and manufacturing capacity utilization declined to 77.2 percent in August from 77.6 percent in the previous month.

-The consumption and housing category contributed –0.40 to the index in August, up slightly from -0.44 in July.
-Housing starts increased to 598,000 annualized units in August from 541,000 in July, and building permits edged up to 569,000 annualized units in August from 559,000 in the previous month.
+The contribution of the consumption and housing category to the CFNAI ticked up to -0.12 in August from -0.13 in July.
+Consumption indicators, on balance, improved, pushing the category’s contribution higher.
+However, housing starts declined to 956,000 annualized units in August from 1,117,000 in July, and housing permits decreased to 998,000 annualized units in August from 1,057,000 in the previous month.

 The CFNAI was constructed using data available as of September 18, 2014.
 At that time, August data for 51 of the 85 indicators had been published.
 For all missing data, estimates were used in constructing the index.
 The July monthly index was revised to +0.26 from an initial estimate of +0.39.